tetsuya-takahashi/MC-style-vol-eval/README.md

 Tetsuya Takahashi (Adobe),
 Christopher Batty (University of Waterloo)

-# Example
+# Usage
-Please include Eigen to use the library.
+- Please include Eigen to use the library.

 ```
 #include <iostream>